New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Sn X-ray Escape Hypothesis

 \section{Sn X-ray Escape Hypothesis}

-One possible explanation for the 207.7~keV and 208.2~keV peaks is that they are Sn escape peaks, a detector artifact.
+One competing explanation for the 207.7~keV and 208.2~keV peaks is that they are Sn escape peaks, a detector artifact.
 Here we carefully refute that hypothesis.
 A gamma ray (with energy $E_{\gamma}$) interacting within the microcalorimeter Sn absorber has a probability of creating a Sn X-ray (with energy $E_x$), which may escape the Sn absorber resulting in a thermalized energy of $E_{\gamma}-E_x$.
-The probability of this happening is referred to as the X-ray escape fraction and defined as $N_{\mathrm{escape}}/N_{\gamma}+N_{\mathrm{escape}})$, where $N_{\mathrm{escape}}$ is the number of counts in the escape X-ray peak (at energy $E_{\gamma}-E_x$) and $N_{\gamma}$ is the number of counts in the full energy photopeak (at energy $E_{\gamma}$).
-For the 59.54 keV ${}^{241}$Am peak, the total escape fraction from all K Sn X-rays was measured to be $(25.9 \pm 0.5)\%$~\cite{Hoover2009}.
-The most probable X-ray escape comes from the higher energy X-rays, like the K$\alpha_1$ and K$\alpha_2$ X-rays, which together account for 83\% of the escape probability.
-To address the possibility of the satellites of the 208.0~keV peak being a result of Sn escape events, all above-background counts are summed in regions corresponding to two FWHM around the sum of 207.7~keV (or 208.2~keV) and a Sn X-ray.
+The probability of this happening is referred to as the X-ray escape fraction and defined as $N_{\mathrm{escape}}/(N_{\gamma}+N_{\mathrm{escape}})$, where $N_{\mathrm{escape}}$ is the number of counts in the escape X-ray peak (at energy $E_{\gamma}-E_x$) and $N_{\gamma}$ is the number of counts in the full energy photopeak (at energy $E_{\gamma}$).
+For the 59.54~keV ${}^{241}$Am peak, the total escape fraction from all K Sn X-rays was previously measured to be $(25.9\pm 0.5)\%$~\cite{Hoover2009}, and the total escape fraction from all K Sn X-rays from the 208.0~keV peak was 17.5\%~\cite{Yoho2020_BR}.
+The most probable X-ray escape comes from the higher energy X-rays, like the K$\alpha_1$ and K$\alpha_2$ X-rays, which together account for 78--83\% of the escape probability~\cite{Hoover2009, Yoho2020_BR}.
+If the L X-rays escape with equal probability as the K X-rays (which they do not, since they are lower in energy), the total escape fraction cannot be more than 34\%.
+To address the possibility of the satellites of the 208.0~keV peak being a result of Sn escape events, all above-background counts are summed in regions corresponding to two FWHM around the sum of 207.7~keV (or 208.2~keV) and the energy of a Sn X-ray.
 These regions are highlighted in Figure~\ref{fig:spectrumwescapes}.

-Using the pure ${}^{241}$Am spectrum, background levels are individually calculated for the L, K$\alpha$, and K$\beta$ regions.
-The total net counts from those regions assuming the 207.7~keV peak is an escape is $1 \pm 71$.
-The total net counts from those regions assuming the 208.2~keV peak is an escape is $289 \pm 72$.
-The total counts in the 207.7~keV peak and the 208.2~keV peak are $98 \pm 15$ and $444 \pm 24$, respectively.
-This clearly indicates that neither the 207.7~keV peak nor the 208.2~keV peaks are likely to be an escape peak from these regions; if they were, this would imply escape probabilities greater than 99\% and 60\% from the respective regions, contrary to all our observations of known escape peaks.
-Even using the most conservative of calculations, these peaks are clearly not the products of Sn L or K X-ray escapes.